unicorn-84/rel-time-format/API.md

 ### `getRelTime`

-Formats the target date according to the [locales and formatting options](#options) in human-friendly words relative to the given base date.
+Formats the target date according to the [locales and the formatting options](#options) in human-friendly words relative to the given base date.

 #### Syntax